 Verification documentation of non-employment income must be the most current for the applicant.
-For example, if a person is being qualified in 2019 and receives SSI or SSD, the documentation confirming the amount must show the amount of SSI or SSD they will receive in 2019.
-In addition, always use gross amounts of periodic payments such as SSI or SSD.
+For example, if a person is being qualified in the current year and receives SSI or Supplemental Social Security, the documentation confirming the amount must show the amount of SSI or SSS they will receive in the current year.
+In addition, always use gross amounts of periodic payments such as SSI or SSS.